mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The field `encryption_key` contains the HPKE public key of P. If P is the root, then the `parent_hash` field is set to a zero-length octet string.
-Otherwise, `parent_hash` is the Parent Hash of the next node after P on the filtered direct path of U. This way, P's Parent Hash fixes the new HPKE public key of each node V on the path from P to the root.
+Otherwise, `parent_hash` is the Parent Hash of the next node after P on the filtered direct path of the leaf L. This way, P's Parent Hash fixes the new HPKE public key of each non-blank node on the path from P to the root.
 Note that the path from P to the root may contain some blank nodes that are not fixed by P's Parent Hash.
 However, for each node that has an HPKE key, this key is fixed by P's Parent Hash.